Friday, February 26, 2016

 Smile - say Tequila!

-I did a u-turn and we parked alongside the pond.
+I did a U-turn and we parked alongside the pond.
 Yep!
-There was the crocodile stretched out and sunning on a mat of vegetation.
+There was a crocodile stretched out and sunning on a mat of vegetation.

 The crocodile didn’t seem at all concerned at the attention, just continued to sun itself, although I think it was keeping a hopeful eye on the two dogs.
 Perhaps it was hoping a little morning snack would just happen to come its way.